Name history: Catalonia, Catalonia L, Portsmouth Express, Express

 After being laid up in Helsinki for several weeks, at the end of November the Express limped to the Turku Ship Repair Yard in Naantali for repairs.
 While there, the livery received a small amendment, with the first two letters of the company name painted over from the side, creating the previously unheard-of King Line.
 Just before Christmas, the ship sailed back to Västervik to be laid up again.

 In May 2018, the Express left Västervik for Spain.
 While initial information was that the ship was simply being relocated closer to potential charterers, it soon turned out it had been chartered to Armas in Spain and was headed to Motril.
 The Express remains in that port at the time of writing, presumably being refurbished for service.
 As Armas serves Al Hoceima, Melilla and Nador from that port, it seems likely that the Express will sail on those services during the upcoming summer season (at least).
+Edit 28.5.: Contrary to what I predicted, the ship sailed to take up services in the Canary Isles.

 The photos below, however, are slightly older, showing the Express arriving in Tallinn in the evening of 15 April 2017 (it was seriously delayed), photographed from the windows of the departure lounge in Terminal A. As always, click on the images to see them in larger size.